whirvis/JRakNet/README.md

 ```

 A simple RakNet client, this example attempts to connect to the main [LBSG](http://lbsg.net/) server.
 When it is connected, it closes the connection and shuts down.

-# How to contact
-This project has a twitter page, [@JRakNet](https://twitter.com/JRakNet).
-There all github commits and releases are tweeted.
-There is also a G-Mail account, [jraknet@gmail.com](https://gmail.com) for anything related specifically to JRakNet :)

 # Notes
 Some DataPacket ID's are reserved by RakNet.
 Because of this, it is recommended that all game packets not relating to RakNet begin with their own special ID, Minecraft: Pocket Edition does this (It's header byte is currently 0xFE).
 It is also recommended that game servers and game clients do not use raw packets at all.